Animations showing basic orthodontic techniques used with the Invisalign® system.

 Closing tooth gaps.

-Here's a digital smile makeover that illustrates the type of tooth gap that Invisalign® might be used to close.
+Here’s a digital smile makeover Before and after. that illustrates the type of tooth gap that the Invisalign® system might be used to close.

 B) Crowded teeth are sometimes narrowed first, and then realigned.